Domoconnor/orange-corpus/04_Sensor.md

 - Transmit that data back to a hub

-We looked into how sound works and
-We built a a basic circuit containing a
+We looked into how sound works and discovered that we would need to capture a sound wave and subtract the minimum from the maximum to get an overall amplitude of the wave.
+We could then use this data to calculate other things such as decibels but initialy recording the sound wave was crucial.
+We planned to use a microphone and microcontroller board to select some points on a sound wave and perform the calculation.

 *The Microphone Amplifying Circuit*